 Much cheaper and easier than completely replacing your windows, is to add an extra sound insulating layer.
 By attaching a layer of acrylic over the window, you can reduce the noise that is able to travel through it.

 This can be done with a custom designed soundproofing window kit, or if you are a bit more confident in your DIY skills, or are on a budget then you could do this yourself.

-With a layer of acrylic you need to make an air tight seal over the existing window.
-This is a similar method to the window plug, but differs in a couple of ways.
+With a layer of acrylic, you need to make an airtight seal over the existing window.
+This is a similar method to the window plug but differs in a couple of ways.
 By using acrylic this means that it is transparent and will let light into the room.
 This means it doesn’t need to be removed during the day.
-Using only acrylic also means that it is not quite as effective as the window plug.
+Using only acrylic also means that it is not quite as effective as the thicker and denser window plug.

 Soundproofing Window Kits

 These window kits come with the fittings needed to make your own soundproof window.
 You’ll need to purchase your own acrylic, but kits like this will guide you through the whole process.

 Treatment Number 6: Upgrade your windows

-If you live in an older building then you might have the misfortune of having ageing windows too.
+If you live in an older building then you might have the misfortune of having aging windows too.
 Old single pane windows offer a really poor level of sound and heat insulation.
 Furthermore, the frames are often badly sealed and leave air gaps.